-UPS is improving heat safety for employees
+UPS prioritizes heat safety for employees

 Investing to help keep our employees safe when it gets hot